vijaykumar18/Simulations_exposure_measurement_error/README.md

 # Details for code reviewer
-Use code_review.R file to aadd your comments in case anything is added to code.
+Use code_review.R file to aadd your comments in case anything is added to code

 # Code
 This file contains details of each experiment. author, exp_xxx, detil about simulations